School Resource Officer

 Responsibilities

-The Douglas Police Department currently has one sworn officer assigned as an SRO, Officer Bryan Kelley.
-The SRO is based out of the Douglas High School but also works with Douglas Middle School, Douglas Upper Elementary School, Douglas Intermediate School, Douglas Primary School and Central Administration.
-The SRO also works with other agencies in our community to facilitate services in and out of schools as well.
+The Douglas Police Department currently has two sworn officers assigned as SROs, Officer Bryan Kelley and Officer Sherry Evans.
+SRO Kelley works at Douglas High School and Officer Evans works at Douglas Middle School.
+Both SROs work directly with Douglas Upper Elementary School, Douglas Intermediate School, Douglas Primary School and Central Administration.
+The SROs also work with other agencies in our community to facilitate services in and out of schools as well.

 School Resource Officer Program